bitmagnet-io/bitmagnet/bitmagnet.io/setup/configuration.md

 - `log.level` (default: `info`): If you're developing or just curious then you may want to set this to `debug`; note that `debug` output will be very verbose.
 - `log.development` (default: `false`): If you're developing you may want to enable this flag to enable more verbose output such as stack traces.
 - `log.json` (default: `false`): By default logs are output in a pretty format with colors; enable this flag if you'd prefer plain JSON.
-- `dht_crawler.scaling_factor` (default: `10`): There are various rate and concurrency limits associated with the DHT crawler. is a rough proxy for resource usage of the crawler; concurrency and buffer size of the various pipeline channels are multiplied by this value.
+- `dht_crawler.scaling_factor` (default: `10`): There are various rate and concurrency limits associated with the DHT crawler.
+This parameter is a rough proxy for resource usage of the crawler; concurrency and buffer size of the various pipeline channels are multiplied by this value.
 Diminishing returns may result from exceeding the default value of 10.
 Since the software has not been tested on a wide variety of hardware and network conditions your mileage may vary here...

 To see a full list of available configuration options using the CLI, run: